 Cohort – A small, defined group of students.
 Students attending school in person will stay with their cohorts throughout the day, in an effort to reduce the spread of Covid-19.

 Facial coverings – Cloth masks that cover the nose, mouth and chin to reduce the spread of the Covid-19 virus.
-The governor has issued an order requiring that masks be worn inside schools by those ages 5 and up.
+Masks should be worn inside schools by those ages 5 and up.